GorillaStack/acl/README.md

 };
 ```

 Our permissions list contains three top-level requirements, `roles`, `resources` and `rules`.
 The idea behind this role based ACL is that a specific role has access to resources through specified rules.
 Don't confuse the elements you define in this list with 'real' objects in your application.
-The permissions list is simply a structure (or model) we can test against, it is static and therefore it's not required to be stored in a database, you can simply define the ACL as a business object in your application or as part of your business rules.
-However, if you prefer, or if you ACL is dynamic, you can store the permissions set in database if you wish to do so.
+The ACL is simply be a structure (or model) we can test against, it can be static and therefore it's not required to be stored in a database.
+You can define the ACL as a business object in your application or as part of your business rules.
+However, if you prefer, or if your ACL is dynamic, you can store the permissions set in database if you wish to do so.

 OK.
 Let's add some permissions..